 Present value of future benefits (PVFB) under current assumptions

-PVFB under prior assumptions {from prior rate increase filing, or if no prior increase, from original pricing}.
+PVFB under prior assumptions (from prior rate increase filing, or if no prior increase, from original pricing).

 Present value of future premiums (PVFP) under current assumptions.

-PVFP under prior assumptions {from prior rate increase filing, or if no prior increase, from original pricing}.
+PVFP under prior assumptions (from prior rate increase filing, or if no prior increase, from original pricing).

-*To emphasize, these projections should include only active nationwide policyholders currently paying premium, and should not include any policyholders not paying premium, regardless of the reason.
+*To emphasize, these projections should include only active nationwide policyholders currently paying premium, and they should not include any policyholders not paying premium, regardless of the reason.
 Projections under current actuarial assumptions must not include policyholder behavior as a result of the proposed premium rate increase, such as a shock lapse assumption or benefit reduction assumption.

 Also, please identify the maximum valuation interest rate and ensure that it is the same for all four projections.

-12. NAIC Guidance Manual for Rating Aspect of the Long-Term Care Insurance Model Regulation checklist items: summaries (including past rate adjustments); average premium; distribution of business, including rate increases by state; underwriting; policy design and margins; actuarial assumptions; experience data; loss ratios; rationale for increase; reserve description.
+12. The Guidance Manual checklist items: 1)summaries (including past rate adjustments); 2) average premium; 3) distribution of business, including rate increases by state; 4) underwriting; 5) policy design and margins; 6) actuarial assumptions; 7) experience data; 8) loss ratios; 9) rationale for increase; and 10) reserve description.

-13. Assert that analysis complies with actuarial standards of practice, including 18 & 41.
+13. Assert that analysis complies with Actuarial Standards of Practice (ASOPs), including 18 and 41.

-14. Numerical exhibits should be provided in Excel spreadsheets with active formulas maintained, where possible.
+14. Numerical exhibits should be provided in Microsoft Excel spreadsheets with active formulas maintained, where possible.

 15. Rate Comparison Statement of renewal premiums with new business premiums, if applicable.

-16. Policyholder notification letter – should be clear and accurate.
+16. Policyholder notification letter should be clear and accurate.

 Provide a description of options for policyholders in lieu of or to reduce the increase.